 Demon-obsessed domestic tyrant drowned her stepdaughter, Biddersingh trial told

-Everton Biddersingh listens as Crown attorney Mary Humphrey addresses the jury at a Toronto courthouse on Monday, Jan.
+Melonie's father, Everton Biddersingh, listens as Crown attorney Mary Humphrey addresses the jury at a Toronto courthouse on Monday, Jan.
 4, 2016.
-(John Mantha / CTV Toronto)
+Biddersingh was found guilty of first-degree murder in January.
+(John Mantha/CTV Toronto)

 TORONTO -- An evil, demon-obsessed religious fanatic was the likely killer of her horrifically abused and starved teenaged stepdaughter whose body was found stuffed in a burning suitcase two decades ago, a first-degree murder trial heard Tuesday.

 In closing arguments, defence lawyer Jennifer Penman urged jurors to acquit the teen's father of deliberately killing Melonie Biddersingh, 17, saying the evidence instead points to his wife as the culprit.

 Everton Biddersingh, 60, has pleaded not guilty to the first-degree murder of his daughter.
 His wife, Elaine Biddersingh, faces her own trial this spring.

 Penman portrayed Elaine Biddersingh, who claimed to be the victim of spousal abuse, as an evil domestic tyrant and indifferent mother with a Bible and demon obsession who ruled the roost.

 Court has heard that she hated her husband and stepdaughter, whom she believed was possessed by the devil and had brought a curse on the family.

 "She has the most animus of anyone in the home toward Melonie," Penman said.
 "Elaine took matters into her own hands and drowned Melonie."